opentripplanner/OpenTripPlanner/docs/OTP2-MigrationGuide.md

 #### Parameters missing in OTP2 but intended to be reintroduced

-- `startingTransitTripId` The ability to plan a trip from on board a vehicle should be implemented by Q1 2021.
+- `startingTransitTripId` - ability to plan a trip from on board a vehicle
 - `intermediatePlaces` - ability to specify intermediate destinations along the route.
 It is not certain when this will be implemented.
 - `nonpreferredTransferCost`, `(un)preferredRoutes`, `(un)preferredAgencies` - these help diversify